sleconf/sleconf-www/2014/Workshops.md

 ### Expected workshops

 * [ITSLE](ITSLE.html) - This is the yearly workshop for the industrial perspective on SLE.
-We are looking for an organizer for 2014.
 * [Parsing@SLE](Parsing-at-SLE.html) - This workshop was organized the first time in 2013, and will be organized again to bring together as many parsing experts as possible.